gizemdayioglu/wikipedia-places-integration/PlacesApp/README.md

 The app features a modern, clean UI with:

 - **Map View** (default): Interactive map showing all locations as pins, including custom locations.
+Nearby pins are automatically grouped into clusters for better readability.
 Tap any pin to open Wikipedia.
 - **List View**: Card-style list of locations with location icons and coordinates.
 Custom locations appear at the end of the list.
 - **Toggle Bar**: Segmented control at the top to switch between Map and List views.
 - **Custom Location**: Enter coordinates to add a custom location that appears in both map and list views.